Welcome, New Patients!

 Do you take my insurance plan?

 We are in network with most major dental PPO plans and are also able to accept most other insurances policies as out-of-network providers.
 We are unable to accept any HMO plans at this time.
-We are also currently accepting new patients with Medicaid (MCNA/Idaho Smiles) insurance for children and adults, however, this status is subject to change.
+Also, at this time, we are not accepting new patients with Medicaid (MCNA/Idaho Smiles) insurance for children or adults, however, this status is subject to change.
 Please contact our office at 208-228-5499 to find out if we accept your insurance plan.

 Do you offer payment plans?

 Unfortunately, we are no longer able to offer payment plans.
 Payment for services rendered is due in full on the date of service.